detroit-labs/device-manager/README.md

 * Check in device to return one
 * Send request to the checked out device

+#### Accessibility
+* Devices logged in with account `test_user_1@detroitlabs.com` will be authorized automatically
+* Devices logged in with a detroit labs account ([name]@detroitlabs.com) will be prompted for authorization
+* Devices logged in with other account or no account, will not be able to authorize.

 #### Screen shots

 <img src="./docs/2.png" width="270" height="480"/>